ON THIS PAGE: You will learn about the different ways doctors use to treat men with prostate cancer. To see other pages, use the menu.

 Proton therapy.
 Proton therapy, also called proton beam therapy, is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy cancer cells.
 Current research has not shown that proton therapy provides any more benefit to men with prostate cancer than traditional radiation therapy.
 It is also more expensive.

 Brachytherapy.
 Brachytherapy, or internal radiation therapy, is the insertion of radioactive sources directly into the prostate.
-These sources, called seeds, give off radiation just around the area in which they are inserted and may be used for hours (high-dose rate) or for weeks (low-dose rate).
-Low-dose rate seeds are left in the prostate permanently, even after all the radioactive material has been used up.
-For a man with a high-risk cancer, brachytherapy is usually combined with other treatments.
+These sources, called seeds, give off radiation just around the area where they are inserted and may be left for a short time (high-dose rate) or for a longer time (low-dose rate).
+Low-dose rate seeds are left in the prostate permanently and work for up to 1 year after they are inserted.
+However, how long they work depends on the source of radiation used.
+High-dose rate brachytherapy is usually left in the body for less than 30 minutes, but may need to be given more than once.

-Radiation therapy may cause immediate side effects such as diarrhea or other problems with bowel function, such as gas, bleeding, and loss of control of bowel movements; increased urinary urge or frequency; fatigue; impotence; and rectal discomfort, burning, or pain.
-Most of these side effects usually go away after treatment, but impotence is usually permanent.
+Radiation therapy may cause immediate side effects such as diarrhea or other problems with bowel function, such as gas, bleeding, and loss of control of bowel movements; increased urinary urge or frequency; fatigue; erectile dysfunction; and rectal discomfort, burning, or pain.
+Most of these side effects usually go away after treatment, but erectile dysfunction is usually permanent.
 Many side effects of radiation therapy may not show up until months or years after treatment.
-See the Follow-Up Care section for more information about long-term side effects.
+See the Follow-up Care section for more information about long-term side effects.

 Learn more about the basics of radiation therapy.

-Doctors use treatments such as androgen deprivation therapy (ADT), chemotherapy, and novel agents to reach cancer cells throughout the body.
+Doctors use treatments such as ADT, chemotherapy, and novel agents to reach cancer cells throughout the body.
 This is called systemic treatment.

 Androgen deprivation therapy (ADT)

-ADT is used to treat prostate cancer in different situations, including recurrent prostate cancer and metastatic prostate cancer.
-Metastatic prostate cancer is cancer that has spread throughout the body.
+ADT is used to treat prostate cancer in different situations, including locally advanced, recurrent prostate cancer, and metastatic prostate cancer.
+Metastatic prostate cancer is cancer that has spread to another part of the body.
+Some of the situations in which ADT may be used include:

-ADT can also be given after surgery for men found to have cancer in the lymph nodes (this happens during surgery) to eliminate any remaining cancer cells and reduce the chance the cancer will return.
+ADT may also be given to men who have had surgery and microscopic cancer cells were found in the removed lymph nodes.
+ADT is done to eliminate any remaining cancer cells and reduce the chance the cancer will return.
 This is known as adjuvant therapy.
-Although these data are controversial, some specific patients appear to benefit from this approach.
+Although the use of adjuvant ADT is controversial, some specific patients appear to benefit from this approach.

 Specific types of ADT

 LHRH agonists.
 LHRH stands for luteinizing hormone-releasing hormone.
 Medications known as LHRH agonists prevent the testicles from receiving messages sent by the body to make testosterone.
 By blocking these signals, LHRH agonists reduce a man’s testosterone level just as well as removing his testicles.
-However, unlike surgical castration, the effects of LHRH agonists are reversible, so testosterone production usually begins again once a patient stops treatment.
+Unlike surgical castration, the effects of LHRH agonists are often reversible, so testosterone production usually begins again once a patient stops treatment.
+However, testosterone recovery can take any time from 6 months to 24 months, and for a small proportion of patients testosterone recovery does not happen.

 LHRH agonists are injected or placed as small implants under the skin.
 Depending on the drug used, they may be given once a month or once a year.
 When LHRH agonists are first given, testosterone levels briefly increase before falling to very low levels.
-This effect, known as a “flare,” happens because of a temporary surge in testosterone production by the testicles in response to the way LHRH agonists work in the body.
+This effect is known as a “flare.”
+Flares occur because the testicles temporarily release more testosterone in response to the way LHRH agonists work in the body.
 This flare may increase the activity of prostate cancer cells and cause symptoms and side effects, such as bone pain in men with cancer that has spread to the bone.

 Anti-androgens.
 While LHRH agonists and antagonists lower testosterone levels in the blood, anti-androgens block testosterone from binding to so-called “androgen receptors,” which are chemical structures in cancer cells that allow testosterone and other male hormones to enter the cells.
-These drugs, such as bicalutamide (Casodex), flutamide (Eulexin), and nilutamide (Nilandron), are taken as pills, usually by men who have “hormone sensitive” prostate cancer, which means that the prostate cancer still responds to ADT.
+These drugs include bicalutamide (Casodex), flutamide (Eulexin), and nilutamide (Nilandron) and are taken as pills.
+Anti-androgens are usually given to men who have “hormone-sensitive” prostate cancer, which means that the prostate cancer still responds to testosterone suppression therapy.
 Anti-androgens are not usually used by themselves in prostate cancer treatment.

 Combined androgen blockade.
 Sometimes anti-androgens are combined with bilateral orchiectomy or LHRH agonist treatment to maximize the blockade of male hormones.
 This is because even after the testicles are no longer producing hormones, the adrenal glands still make small amounts of androgens.
 Many doctors also feel that this combined approach is the safest way to start ADT, as it prevents the possible flare that sometimes happens in response to LHRH agonist treatment.
-Some, but not all, research has shown about a 6-month difference in long-term survival from the use of combined androgen blockade.
-Therefore, some doctors prefer to give combined drug treatment while others may give the combination early in the treatment to prevent the flare.
+Some, but not all, research has shown that combined androgen blockade can help patients live longer than treatment with just ADT, surgery, or LHRD agonists or antagonists.
+Therefore, some doctors prefer to give combined drug treatment, while others may only give the combination early in the treatment to prevent the flare.

 ADT will cause side effects that will generally go away after treatment has finished, except in men who have had an orchiectomy.
 General side effects of ADT include: